WDD 330: Web Frontend Development II

 Fix the title

-Title of the page currently says: Top Products.
-Add the category to that so that it looks like this:
+Title of the product listings page currently says: Top Products.
+Add the category to that so that it looks something like this:

-Do NOT open the solution until you have worked through this activity individually for at least one hour.
-At the end of the hour, if you are still struggling with some of the core requirements, you are welcome to view the instructor's solution and use it to help you complete your own code.
-Even if you use the instructor's code to help you, you are welcome to report that you finished the core requirements, if you code them up yourself.
+Do NOT open the solution example until you have worked through this activity as a team for at least one hour.
+At the end of the hour, if you are still struggling with some of the core requirements, you are welcome to view the example solution and use it to help you complete your own code.
+Even if you use the example code to help you, you are welcome to report that you finished the core requirements, if you code them up yourself.
+Remember, this is just an example.

 Finally